-For instance, the SSA will look at the progress notes from your counselor.
+The SSA will look at the progress notes from your counselor.
 Or, they will read a helpful letter from your doctor.
 They will also request records from a hospital visit or mental facility stay.
-If you have had a lengthy hospital stay in a mental hospital, you should let us know so we can collect the records for you.
-The best thing you can do to help your case is collect all of your mental health records and submit them to the SSA.
+If you have had a lengthy hospital stay in a mental hospital, then you should let us know so we can collect the records.
+The best thing you can do to help your case is collect all of your mental health records.
+Then, submit them to the SSA.

 WE CAN HELP YOU OBTAIN MENTAL HEALTH RECORDS

 If you hire our Salt Lake City Social Security attorney, we can help you obtain your mental benefits.
 We do this by asking for your medical records.
 However, if we ask for your help in finding medical records, then please help us.
 We need your help, because we often need you to go directly to your doctor to get your records.
 The reason we may need you to do that is doctors are using large companies to send medical records.
 The companies who send records often charge high fees to send us your records.

 We want to avoid that fee if we can.
 Because that is a fee you have to pay.
 If you can get the records for free by asking your doctor to give you a copy, then that is a less expensive option.
 Therefore, we might ask you to obtain the records directly from your doctor or counselor.